MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ![Record Client Secret](image-34.png)

-3. Assign the necessary role to your application using Azure CLI:
+3. Assign the necessary role to your application using Azure CLI.
+Log in using az login first:

 ```sh
 az role assignment create --role 609c0c20-e0a0-4a71-b99f-e7e755ac493d